 - To support small growers and families that apply sustainable agriculture and land conservation practices.

 - To support small producers with entrepreneurial spirit.

 - To create a public space where community members can relax and purchase local and seasonal foods, thereby supporting the “farm to plate” lifestyle.

-The Farmers Market team and enthusiastic volunteers enjoy supporting the community, growers and love the freshness of local foods!
+The Farmers Market team and volunteers support the community, growers, and local food!